-Then Came Lotus
+Then came Lotus

 When the IBM PC arrived on the scene in 1982, thus legitimizing personal computers, VisiCorp wasted no time porting VisiCalc to this new hardware environment.
 Envious of VisiCalc's success, a small group of computer enthusiasts at a start-up company in Cambridge, Massachusetts, refined the spreadsheet concept.
-Headed by Mitch Kapor and Jonathon Sachs, the company designed a new product and launched the software industry's first full-fledged marketing blitz.
+Headed by Mitch Kapor and Jonathan Sachs, the company designed a new product and launched the software industry's first full-fledged marketing blitz.

 Released in January 1983, Lotus Development Corporation's 1-2-3 proved an instant success.
 Despite its \$495 price tag (yes, people really paid that much for a single program), it quickly outsold VisiCalc and rocketed to the top of the sales charts, where it remained for many years.
-Lotus 1-2-3 was, perhaps, the most popular application ever.

-Microsoft Enters the Picture
+Microsoft enters the picture

 Most people don't realize that Microsoft's experience with spreadsheets extends back to the early 1980s.
 In 1982, Microsoft released its first spreadsheet - MultiPlan.
 Designed for computers running the CP/M operating system, the product was subsequently ported to several other platforms, including Apple II, Apple III, XENIX, and MS-DOS.
-MultiPlan essentially ignored existing software user-interface standards.
+MultiPlan essentially ignored existing software UI standards.
 Difficult to learn and use, it never earned much of a following in the United States.
 Not surprisingly, Lotus 1-2-3 pretty much left MultiPlan in the dust.

-Excel partly evolved from MultiPlan, first surfacing in 1985 on the Macintosh.
+Excel partly evolved from MultiPlan, and first surfaced in 1985 on the Macintosh.
 Like all Mac applications, Excel was a graphics-based program (unlike the character-based MultiPlan).
 In November 1987, Microsoft released the first version of Excel for Windows (labeled Excel 2 to correspond with the Macintosh version).
 Excel didn't catch on right away, but as Windows gained popularity, so did Excel.
-Lotus eventually released a Windows version of 1-2-3, and Excel had additional competition from Quattro Pro - originally a DOS program developed by Borland International, then sold to Novell, and then sold again to Corel (its current owner).
+Lotus eventually released a Windows version of Lotus 1-2-3, and Excel had additional competition from Quattro Pro - originally a DOS program developed by Borland International, then sold to Novell, and then sold again to Corel (its current owner).

-Excel Versions
+Excel versions

-Excel 2007 is actually Excel 12 in disguise.
-You may think that this name represents the twelfth version of Excel.
+Excel 2010 is actually Excel 14 in disguise.
+You may think that this name represents the 14th version of Excel.
 Think again.
 Microsoft may be a successful company, but its version-naming techniques can prove quite confusing.
-As you'll see, Excel 2007 actually represents the tenth Windows version of Excel.
+As you'll see, Excel 2010 actually represents the 11th Windows version of Excel.
 In the following sections, I briefly describe the major Windows versions of Excel.